chavee/microgear-arduino/README.md

 # microgear-arduino

-For more detail of SPIFlash libraries : https://github.com/Marzogh/SPIFlash
+For more details of SPIFlash libraries : https://github.com/Marzogh/SPIFlash